Parameterized Complexity of Efficient Sortation: Abstract

 \section{Abstract}

 A crucial challenge arising in the design of large-scale logistical networks is to optimize parcel sortation for routing.
 We study this problem under the recent graph-theoretic formalization of Van Dyk, Klause, Koenemann and Megow (IPCO 2024).
 The problem asks---given an input digraph $D$ (the \emph{fulfillment network}) together with a set of \emph{commodities} represented as source-sink tuples---for a minimum-outdegree subgraph $H$ of the transitive closure of $D$ that contains a source-sink route for each of the commodities.
-Given the underlying motivation, we study two variants of the problem which differ in whether the routes for the commodities are assumed to be given, or can be chosen arbitrarily. \ifshort \blfootnote{Details for statements marked with ($\clubsuit$) and full proofs are provided in the full version (see the appendix).} \fi

-We perform a thorough parameterized analysis of the complexity of both problems.
-Our results concentrate on three fundamental parameterizations of the problem: \begin{enumerate} \item When attempting to parameterize by the target outdegree of $H$, we show that the problems are para\NP-hard even in highly restricted cases; \item When parameterizing by the number of commodities, we utilize Ramsey-type arguments and color-coding techniques to obtain parameterized algorithms for both problems; \item When parameterizing by the structure of $D$, we establish fixed-parameter tractability for both problems w.r.t.\ treewidth, maximum degree and the maximum routing length.
-We combine this with lower bounds which show that omitting any of the three parameters results in para\NP-hardness. \end{enumerate}
+Given the underlying motivation, we study two variants of the problem which differ in whether the routes for the commodities are fixed or can be chosen arbitrarily.
+We perform a thorough parameterized analysis of the complexity of both problems, concentrating on three fundamental parameterizations: \begin{enumerate} \item When considering the target outdegree of $H$, we show that the problems are para\NP-hard even in highly restricted cases; \item When parameterizing by the number of commodities, we utilize Ramsey-type arguments and the color-coding technique to obtain fixed-parameter algorithms for both problems; \item When parameterizing by the structure of $D$, we establish fixed-parameter tractability for both problems w.r.t.\ the combined parameterization of treewidth, maximum degree and the maximum routing length.
+We complement this with lower bounds which show that omitting any of the three parameters results in para\NP-hardness. \end{enumerate}